tkj516/score_based_source_separation/README.md

  All results will be stored in the `metrics` folder under `source_separation`.
  With these results saved, the BER and MSE plots (with optional error bars) can be visualized by following the example notebook provided under `notebooks`.
- Within this notebook additional baselines such as matched filtering, LMMSE estimation and UNet separation are also run.
+ Within the notebook `qpsk_ofdm_qpsk.ipynb` additional baselines such as matched filtering, LMMSE estimation and UNet separation are also run.

+ The LMMSE baseline can be computed the same way for the OFDM (BPSK) case.
+To compute the LMMSE baseline for CommSignal2, replace the `.pkl` file for OFDM with the provide `.pkl` for CommSignal2.

  ## References